Downloadable lesson plans and Resources for Educators

 Dream Vacation – A1/A2 Beginner Lesson Plan

-"This beginner A1–A2 lesson plan introduces learners to the theme of vacations and travel through engaging visuals, video comprehension, vocabulary building, and guided reading.
-Students practice describing holiday activities, explore popular destinations such as Santorini, Istanbul, and the Grand Canyon, and learn essential prepositions of place and time for travel contexts.
-The plan blends warm-up discussions, gap-fill exercises, and comprehension questions with opportunities for personal expression, helping learners build confidence in speaking, listening, and writing.
-By the end, participants can share their own dream vacation ideas, use new travel vocabulary accurately, and apply grammar structures in meaningful, real-life scenarios.
+This beginner A1-A2 lesson plan introduces the theme of vacations and travel.
+First, learners build skills through visuals, video comprehension, vocabulary tasks, and guided reading.
+They also practice describing holiday activities.
+In addition, they explore popular destinations such as Santorini, Istanbul, and the Grand Canyon.
+Along the way, they learn essential prepositions of place and time.
+The plan then blends warm-up discussions, gap-fill exercises, and comprehension questions.
+As a result, learners gain confidence in speaking, listening, and writing.
+By the end, they can share their own dream vacation ideas.
+Finally, they use new travel vocabulary and grammar in real-life scenarios.

 Download Now